Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ### Custom Images with Vib

 Since Vanilla OS is a general-purpose distribution, users may have specific needs that require modifications to the base structure of Vanilla OS, such as a different desktop environment.
-Thanks to the OCI image system, you can create your own custom image in just a few minutes by adding your customizations to the official image's recipe.
+Thanks to the OCI image system, you can create your own custom image in just a few minutes by adding your customizations on top of the official image's recipe.

 To simplify this process, we have created a tool called [Vib (Vanilla Image Builder)](https://github.com/Vanilla-OS/Vib), which provides a convenient method for creating OCI images using [recipes](https://github.com/Vanilla-OS/core-image/blob/main/recipe.yml) and [modules](https://github.com/Vanilla-OS/Vib#moule-structure).